PranshuC/react-ecommerce-project/README.md

 because addEventListener should be registered only once. eventListener remains same, so no re-rendering required.<br>
 Any reusability function can be moved to custom hook.

+### REACT PROJECT 4 (12 Sep 2023)

+How does **microfrontend** work?<br>
+In a microfrontend architecture, a web application is divided into smaller, self-contained modules or individual functions, implemented autonomously.
+Each module can be developed, tested, and deployed independently, enabling teams to work on specific features or functions within the application. <br>
+**Cypress** is an end-to-end testing framework built on Mocha – JavaScript test framework running on and in the browser, making asynchronous testing convenient.<br>
+Earlier, *iframe* HTML tag stitched together individual pages from remote builds.
+Currently, Webpack Module Federation plugin helps multiple separate builds form SPA.<br>
+Create all components & put in NPM package.
+NPM registry helps keep common/global components private but sharable.

+How do you think your frontend in general is served? <br>
+Client requests a page.
+Server has multiple routes.
+Routes forward the supported requests to the appropriate controller functions.
+Controller checks that which page has to be served, get the requested data from the models, create an HTML page displaying the data, and return it to the user to view in the browser.

+How Scaler handles deployment? <br>
+Ex : scaler.com/scm.
+You could just create a react app, host it using cloudfront (act as server).
+You could upload your application on S3.
+Make your cloudfront point to the S3 folder and serve that application.
+Everything now would be your API based, there is no server required to serve.

+**Vercel** is a cloud platform that helps developers deploy and host their React applications.
+It has integrations for GitHub, GitLab, and Bitbucket to enable CI/CD for your React site with zero configuration.
+Then, you can run automated tests for performance and reliability on every push.

+**Routing**<br>
+Routing version 5 was used, now Version 6 is available.
+SPA - Single Page Application.
+If React is SPA, what are we routing to & from?
+Route between different components, and components can act as page.

+**BrowserRouter** in *index.js* shows starting point for routing to happen.
+The, wrap our code in switch-case for multiple routes.

+In our code, there's only 1 component per page, so the code may look repititive, but in large apps code will be cleaner with multiple components in each page (Easy to maintain hierarchy).

+We cannot pass the data through Route directly.
+Ex :<br>
+\<Cart **cart={cart}** /> cannot be replaced with<br>
+\<Route path="/cart" element={\<CartPage />} **cart={cart}** /><br>
+Earlier, passing as props to just 1 child.
+But if we make them available in global state, all components can access them from global.
+Common ways : context api, redux, mobx.

+**context api** : Avoid *Props Drilling*
+- somehow to provide this global state.
+(*context/CartContext.js* & *CartContext.Provider*).
+If multiple Context Providers - wrap in tag hierarchy one after other.
+- somehow use this state in the components. useContext hook.
+Ex :
+*const { cart, increaseQuantity, decreaseQuantity } = useContext(CartContext);*
+in *AddToCart.jsx*.
+Earlier parent, now pseudo-parent provides.

+But due to Context, global state change causes re-render of all components.
+So, using *memo(function Products({* all the unnecessary parent re-renders are gone.
+But all the "Add to Cart" re-renders, even only 1 item's button clicked.
+**Limitation of Context** : If there is change in state, cannot subscribe to specific key.
+It re-renders all elements in that Component.

+**Redux** : state management tool.
+It provides you with a global state.
+It would provide you with a way in which, Global state :
+- way to update this global state
+- way to consume this global state
+- way to wrap this global state with all the components

+Provider - wrap global state.<br>
+Store - global state management
+1. State - like DB in backend, global states are stored
+2. Reducer - like controller in backend, either write to or read from - State

+- Action - Ex : increase/decrease quantity (button click)
+- Dipatch - Action be dispached towards the Store (like addEventListener)

+Action =>  dipatched =>  Reducer => manipulate state
+=> manipulated state provided again to all components => Provider

+*Route exact={true}* makes sure the regex "/" doesn't take away all the URLs' match after that & look for "/" exactly.

+Going to cart page from Products using <br>
+\<a href="/cart">View Cart \</a> <br>
+wouldnt help, because the page reloads & items' list is lost.
+Instead, use "Link" to keep SPA : <br>
+\<Link to="/cart">View Cart \</Link>